parallelwindfarms/byteparsing/paper/paper.md

   return bound
 ```

 The problem with using `bind` as central combinator in our scheme is two-fold: it won't perform well and Python doesn't have the nice syntax to work with `bind`.
 To explain: the `bind` function returns a new function that then calls more functions, so we're eating into stack space.
 This means we can never use `bind` to build loops.
-One way around that is to build a trampoline to evaluate function calls step-by-step, enabling a tail-recursion style of programming.
+Our solution around that was to build a trampoline to evaluate function calls step-by-step, enabling a tail-recursion style of programming.
 In our opinion it is better to work around the problem and define looping constructs using Python primitives such as `for` and `while`.

 For the most part, we are forced to define a more opportune set of primitive combinators that we can use in a more pythonic setting.
 The most important primitives for combining or multiplexing parsers are: `named_sequence` parsing a set of `**kwarg` parsers to a `dict`, `many` for zero or more items, `some` for one or more items, and `choice` for any of a set of parsers.
 Further on in this paper, we show how these primitives can be used to build a larger parser.
 That being said, we do define the `bind` function in our parser and also make it usable through the shift-right `>>` operator.
-There are indeed some cases where this operator lets us write consise and readable code.
+There are indeed some cases where this operator lets us write concise and readable code.

 ## Cursor object